kevinfalting/kevinfalting.github.io/fail-safely.md

 }
 ```

-Go doesn't have enums, so I don't know of a way to easily check for this at compile time, but the next best thing is at runtime.
-At least something like this will help prevent a user getting into a weird state.
-Debugging that is way harder than debugging the `errNotHandled` default deny.
+I don't know of a way to easily check for exhaustiveness at compile time in Go, but there are options like writing exhaustive tests or using a linter[^1].
+The point of being exhaustive is to deliberately consider the possible values and what to do with them.

-An additional benefit is that the code will very readily point out all places that need to be considered when adding a new state, either by finding all of the locations via an editor, or at runtime when it throws errors.
+With anything that fails open, users will be performing actions that they shouldn't, possibly putting them in a wierd or unrecoverable state.
+The resulting bug that's reported for this is significantly more difficult to debug.
+Instead, if the conditional fails closed, the user is prevented from performing that action, a mild but temporary annoyance, and the bug report can link to an error that describes exactly where the error occurred.

 Do this for all related would-be enums: states, types, kinds, etc.

 There's one more example, and that is the explicit fail-open form, and it's not as uncommon as you might think.
 It's particularly useful in situations where it's still safe to proceed even if the value is unrecognized.
-This can be a good strategy when introducing something new and is riskier to fail closed unnecessarily than allow execution to continue.
+This can be a good strategy when introducing something new that is riskier to fail closed unnecessarily than allow execution to continue.

 ```go
 switch user.State {